Antonis755/antoniosziso/_posts/2023-01-22-Rasspbery-Pi-Basic-Setup.md

 ### Last Words
 The above demonstration is a basic setup, anyone with not or a little bit of experience can perform this tasks, not to mention there a lot of websites with the same instructions.
-Rasspbery Pi is a great machine to enter the world of computers, from programing to network and robotics, you can learn many things and it may become your hobby.
+Raspberry Pi is a great machine to enter the world of computers, from programing to network and robotics, you can learn many things and it may become your hobby.

 I reccomend you to visit the official website and find more ideas on where to [start.](https://projects.raspberrypi.org/en)